What’s it all about?

 - The Pitshanger Bookshop is an Ealing institution and the independent store has been helping locals pick out their next must read for almost 20 years.

-Despite being bordered on three sides by some of West London’s busiest roads, Ealing is an impressively green area.
+With easy access to the M40 to the north and the M4 to the south, you'd be surprised to hear that Ealing is an impressively green area.
 It has lots of small parks dotted around the borough and larger spaces on its northern and western edges, meaning that wherever you are in Ealing you rarely have to travel far to get back to nature.
 At the heart of the borough lies Walpole Park, home to the historic Sir John Soane designed Pitzhanger Manor.
-This is the most popular green space, and along with Lammas Park, is supported by community group Walpole Friends.
+This is the most popular green space, along with Lammas Park.
 The open parkland of Ealing Common is a popular spot for weekend sports and picnics, while the Fox Wood Nature Reserve is one of the few remaining woodland areas in the borough.

 Ealing is experiencing a surge of new development and new homes are popping up all across the borough, such as the high end apartments and penthouses at Dickens Yard.
 Walpole Court is a collection of 34 stylish apartments located throwing distance away from the magical landscaped gardens of Walpole Park.
-Ealing Broadway Station will be substantially remodelled, with work beginning in October 2015, to welcome Crossrail.
-This will link Ealing to 40 stations across the Capital and cut existing journey times.
-Services will start in 2019.
-St George PLC has commenced construction of the Ealing Filmworks development and confirmed Ealing's long-awaited cinema will be opening in 2019.
+Ealing Broadway Station has been substantially remodelled to welcome Crossrail, linking Ealing to 40 stations across the Capital.

 Bus: Ealing is served by an impressive number of bus routes, including the 65 (to Kingston), 83 (to Golders Green) and 297 (to Willesden).
 Several of its routes run 24 hour services.